Restricting Youth Access is the Key to Breaking the Cycle of Smoking

-In an effort to address this issue, Park Ridge Police investigators conducted tobacco compliance inspections on November 1, 2013.
+In an effort to address this issue, Park Ridge Police investigators conducted tobacco compliance inspections on June 2, 2014.
 Investigators enlisted the help of volunteers under the age of 18 to attempt to purchase tobacco products in a controlled buy.
 These controlled buy attempts were made at every store in Park Ridge where tobacco is being sold.
-“Keeping tobacco products out of kids' hands is a critical part of helping reduce underage tobacco use and I am pleased that almost every business in our town offering tobacco products for sale, was in compliance.
+“Keeping tobacco products out of kids' hands is a critical part of helping reduce underage tobacco use and I am pleased that every business in our town offering tobacco products for sale, was in compliance.
 It illustrates that these merchants are taking a responsible role in restricting youth access to tobacco. ” Kaminski concluded.

-Congratulations to the 15 retail stores in Park Ridge who did not sell cigarettes to minors during the Park Ridge Police compliance check that took place on November 1st.
+Congratulations to all 17 retail stores in Park Ridge who did not sell cigarettes to minors during the Park Ridge Police compliance check that took place on June 2nd.
 The following businesses did their part in eliminating/decreasing access to tobacco for Park Ridge teens:

 Local data shows Park Ridge businesses protect our youth by not selling tobacco products to minors.
 The vast majority of students in Grades 8-12 in Maine Township reported not getting cigarettes from stores or gas stations.
 This means businesses who offer tobacco for sale are doing their part in restricting access to cigarettes from kids.
 Less than 8% of 8-12th graders said they got cigarettes from a gas station or store, according to the 2012 Illinois Youth Survey.